 The resort we stayed at was Dreams Las Mareas, located in the northwestern peninsula of Guanacaste.
 The closest city is La Cruz, which is very close to the Nicaraguan border.

-While other focused on the all-you-can eat buffet, piña colada’s and catamaran tours, I couldn’t help staring up at an entirely different looking night sky.
+While others focused on the all-you-can-eat buffet, piña colada’s and catamaran tours, I couldn’t help staring up at an entirely different looking night sky.

 The location of our resort in Costa Rica.

 The first and most obvious looking change was just how high the Orion constellation was.
 How fortunate for those that live at this latitude to photograph the Orion Nebula near the zenith!

 Below Sirius, in Orion, I saw the bright star Canopus for the first time.
 This star belongs to the southern constellation, Carina, which is non-existent in mid-Northern latitude skies.

 In fact, there are numerous southern hemisphere constellations and deep-sky objects observable from Costa Rica.
 I thought a trip to Australia would be necessary to see many of these targets.